VagabondAzulien/VagabondAzulien.github.io/_posts/2023-05-07-rclone-backups.md

 RandomizedDelaySec=5min

 # The %i is whatever value is after the "@" for the configured unit.
 For
-# example, rclone-backup@books.timer will run the rclone-backup-books.service
+# example, rclone-backup@Books.timer will run the rclone-backup@Books.service
-Unit=rclone-backup-%i.service
+Unit=rclone-backup@%i.service

 [Install]
 WantedBy=timers.target
 ```

-Then I can `enable` and `start` a timer for each service unit I setup.
-I'll use
+Then I can `enable` and `start` a timer for each directory to backup.
+To
-my music service file as an example:
+minimize configuration, I also setup the service file to be a template.
+This
+requires a bit of inflexible coordination: the directory name must match to a
+part of the bucket name.

-### rclone-backup-music.service
+### rclone-backup@.service
 ```
 [Unit]
-Description=RClone Backup of Music
+Description=RClone Backup of %I

 [Service]
 Type=simple
-ExecStart=/usr/bin/rclone sync -v --config "/path/to/user/home-dir/.config/rclone/rclone.conf" --fast-list --transfers 20 --exclude ".snapshots/**" /path/to/Music/ backblaze:bucket-for-music
+ExecStart=/usr/bin/rclone sync -v --config "/etc/rclone/backblaze.conf" --fast-list --transfers 20 --filter-from "/etc/rclone/default.filter" /path/to/%i/ backblaze:bucket-for-%i-backups
 ```

-The `--config` option is required, since the service will run as root, and my
+The `--config` option allows us to specify the configuration in the `/etc`
-RClone is configured in my user directory.
-This can also be excluded if the
-RClone configuration file lives in the root directory.
-I include `-v` to have
-some additional output in the journal.
-Again, `--fast-list` and `--transfers`
+directory.
+I include `-v` to have some additional output in the journal.
-are used to speed up the process and keep costs lower.
-Then I `--exclude` what I
+Again, `--fast-list` and `--transfers` are used to speed up the process and keep
-don't want (in this case, the directory for BTRFS snapshots).
+costs lower.
+Then I `--filter-from` the "default.filter" file.

-Place each of these files (`rclone-backup@.timer` and
+Place each of these files (`rclone-backup@.timer` and `rclone-backup@.service`)
-`rclone-backup-music.service`) into `/etc/systemd/system`, and then `sudo
+into `/etc/systemd/system`.
+For each directory, enable and start the timer
-systemctl enable rclone-backup@music.timer` and `sudo systemctl start
+unit; `systemctl enable rclone-backup@Example.timer` and `systemctl start
-rclone-backup@music.timer`.
-If all works, checking `sudo systemctl status
-rclone-backup-music.service` will show the backup started, will show how much
-was transferred, how long it took, and that the service deactivated
-successfully.
-Repeat for each service file.
+rclone-backup@Example.timer` will backup `/path/to/Example/` to the
+`bucket-for-Example-backups` bucket.

 # Next Steps

-RClone is a Go binary, which means I could move the entire backup "stack" into a
-user space.
-Similar to the setup I used for [Syncthing on the Steam
-Deck](/2022/07/04/steam_deck_syncthing.html).
-I may consider this, if only
-because I like the organization of it.
-The drive mounts are handled by the
-system root, though, so permissions might get complicated.

-More immediately, I'm interested in switching from using `--exclude` to a file
-with `--filter-from`.
-I could store this in the same path as the RClone
-configuration file (default to the `$HOME/.config/rclone` directory).
-I could
-also have multiple files, each a filter for the specific backup target.

-I am also curious if I can switch from individual service units to a template
-service unit.
-It would require consolidating naming schemes, mostly.
-If I have a
-`/path/to/Books` directory I want to backup, then the "Books" in that has to
-also be usable in the bucket name.
-Conveniently, while bucket names in B2 can
-include upper- and lower-case letters, they are case-insensitive.
-Of course, it
-would also be used for the additional filter file, if I went that route, but
-that's easy to do.

-I also would like to get some sort of metrics and dashboards setup to track
+I would like to get some sort of metrics and dashboards setup to track backup
-backup status and statistics.
-It could be very useful to be notified if a backup
+status and statistics.
+It could be very useful to be notified if a backup ever
-ever fails.
+fails.

 Eventually, I'll upload this to a repository somewhere for ease of access and
 backup.
 When I do, I'll update this post.